Originally published 15 Jan 2020, updated 14 October 2022.

 From there, the child may have to put up with jealous or mean siblings, doting grandparents, and the struggle to communicate their thoughts, desires, and needs in a world where the inhabitants are not telepathic and perhaps not even sensitive.

-Fast-forward to learning to operate the physical body, grabbing, sitting, standing, and walking, and finally, after an extended period, forming the first coherent words to their caretakers.
+Fast-forward to learning to operate the physical body, grabbing, sitting, standing, and walking, and finally, after an extended period, forming the first coherent words for their caretakers.
 By this time, much of the pre-birth knowledge and memories from a past life are locked in the recesses of the subconscious mind.

 Societal Norms